DeepLcom/deepl-node/README.md

 below.

-`translateText()` returns a Promise that fulfills with a `TextResult`, or an array of `TextResult`s corresponding to your input text(s). `TextResult` has two
+`translateText()` returns a Promise that fulfills with a `TextResult`, or an array of `TextResult`s corresponding to your input text(s). `TextResult` has the following properties:
-properties: `text` is the translated text, and `detectedSourceLang` is the detected source language code.
+- `text` is the translated text,
+- `detectedSourceLang` is the detected source language code,
+- `billedCharacters` is the number of characters billed for the text.

 ```javascript
 // Translate text into a target language, in this case, French: